Substance abuse in primary care? Learning to manage and intervene appropriately (3 CE’s)

 Building off of the relevant assessment/testing in primary care, attendees will be exposed to the model of Screening, Brief Intervention, Referral and Treatment (SBIRT).
 Specifically, didactic regarding the prevalence of substance abuse related disorders, as well as common medical and mental health comorbidities will be discussed.
 Furthermore, appropriate screening measures and interventions will be discussed and practiced.
 Experiences will include didactic education, case presentations, and role plays.

-- Attendees will be able to identify the most common substance abuse related disorders, as well as comorbidities and causes
+- Attendees will be able to identify the most common substance abuse related disorders

 - Attendees will be able to identify and apply brief substance use screenings to assist in identifying individuals with substance abuse related disorders